gamerelf-lol/Project_DXM/augments/DARKLOTUS/NullTrace.md

 ### Overview

 The **DARKLOTUS NullTrace Augment** is an advanced cyberstealth augmentation developed to provide users with absolute digital invisibility.
-This augment is designed to completely mask the user's physical location, network activity, and digital presence by utilizing a combination of adaptive proxying, radar scramblers, and sophisticated stealth protocols.
-It is used for covert and cyber operatives requiring total anonymity.
+This dual-purpose system is designed to completely mask the user's physical location, network activity, and digital presence by utilizing a combination of adaptive proxying, electromagnetic scramblers, and sophisticated stealth protocols.
+It is used for covert operatives requiring total anonymity from both physical and digital detection threats.

-NullTrace is engineered to function in both digital and real-world environments, ensuring that the user leaves no trace during data breaches, infiltration missions, or covert operations.
-Whether hiding from AI surveillance systems, network intrusion detection, or physical radar tracking, the **DARKLOTUS NullTrace Augment** makes the user virtually undetectable.
+NullTrace functions simultaneously across both digital and physical environments, ensuring that the user leaves no trace during data breaches, infiltration missions, or covert operations.
+NullTrace is capable of hiding from the latest AI surveillance systems, network intrusion detection, physical radar tracking, and other electronic surveillance systems, including unmanned cameras, drones, and motion senesors.

 ---